Perspective

 The fix: Revisit the "one thousand one, one thousand two, one thousand three" counting habit you learned in driver's ed to pace your following distance against a stationary landmark.

-6) Failing to use high beams.
+6. Failing to use high beams

 High beams double the distance a driver can see ahead of them, yet most drivers use them much less often than they should, according to an Insurance Institute for Highway Safety study.

-7) Relying too much on driver-assist features.
+7. Relying too much on driver-assist features

 The fix: While it's important to prioritize crash-avoidance features when car shopping, know that autonomous features have not developed to the point where they're anything more than an assist.

-8) Driving too slowly in the left lane.
+8. Driving too slowly in the left lane

-Not only do slower drivers hanging out in the left lane clog traffic, "left lane campers" are a leading trigger for road rage.
+Not only do slower drivers hanging out in the left lane clog traffic, but "left lane campers" are a leading trigger for road rage.

 The fix: Use the left lane only to pass or exit from a (rare) left-lane off-ramp.

-9) Blocking the intersection when the light changes.
+9. Blocking the intersection when the light changes

 The fix: Consider altering your route or timing to avoid peak traffic hours if you find yourself blocking or being frustrated by those who do.